 To better understand what a burglar looks for, SafeWise consulted Bob, a former thief.
 Since Bob’s changed his ways, he offered us thoughtful insights and anti-burglary suggestions to help prevent you from falling victim to burglary.

 The movies might lead you to believe that thieves use high-tech scopes to see what you have lying around the house, but they actually prefer a more rudimentary method of spying—windows!
 Windows offer a top-quality view of your valuables and allow burglars to see whether or not you have a home security system or a dog.

 If you’re leaving town, ask a neighbor to pick up your mail for you.
 This prevents curious thieves from inviting themselves onto your stoop and into your home.

 Humans are creatures of habit and routine.
 Unfortunately, this helps burglars figure out when to strike.
 They’ll pay attention to when you leave, how long you’re gone for, if you’ve locked the door, and whether or not you unload expensive items in your driveway.

 Often, a thief will mark the house to see if anyone is home and will alter the mark to remind themselves to revisit that house.
-These marks can be as simple as a missing welcome mat, or even a miscellaneous item that’s repeatedly left outside of your home.
+These marks can be as simple as a missing welcome mat or even a miscellaneous item that’s repeatedly left outside of your home.

 Burglars want to spend as little time in your house as they possibly can, which is why they have a list of go-to items.
 The following items detail what a thief looks for when they’re inside your home—and where they know they can find it!